motmaytinh/motmaytinh.github.io/_posts/2020-05-20-til-java-map-compute-if-absent-method.md

 bars.add(100);
 ```

-... can now be reduce to a one-liner like this
+... can now be reduced to a one-liner like this

 ```java
 foo.computeIfAbsent("bar", key -> new LinkedList<>()).add(100);